johnno1962/HotReloading/README.md

 This version of the HotReloading project and it's dependencies now support injection on a real iOS or tvOS device.
 It's early days and this version should still be considered beta software.
-The binary framework from the InjectionScratch repo that makes this possible is time limited for now to expire on April 13th 2022 until I find a more reasonable licensing solution should people find it useful.
+The binary framework from the InjectionScratch repo that makes this possible is time limited for now to expire on September 15th 2022 until I find a more sustainable licensing solution should people find it useful.
 If your device doesn't connect, clone this project and configure your mac's WiFi IP address into the `hostname` variable in Package.swift.
 Then drag the clone onto your project to have it take the place of the configured Swift Package.

-As Swift plays its cards pretty close to its chest it's not possible to initialise type meta data entirely correctly so your milage may vary more than using HotReloading in the simulator.
+As Swift plays its cards pretty close to its chest it's not quite possible to initialise type meta data entirely correctly so your milage may vary more than using HotReloading in the simulator.
 In particular, if injected code crashes, the debugger will not display the line number but an address